 N: Spread to the nearby lymph nodes (pelvic)

 NX – Nearby lymph nodes are not measured.

 N0 – No cancer cells in the nearby lymph nodes.

 N1 – Cancer cells present in the regional lymph nodes.

 MX – No assessment of distant sites or results are inconclusive.

 M1 – Distant metastases (bones, non-regional lymph nodes, liver, kidneys, lungs).
-This is an advanced prostate cancer.
+This is a metastatic prostate cancer.